RomayEvers/WorkflowSimilarityAnalysis/README.md

 3. Open R script "main.R" in RStudio.
 This script does all the statistical analyses.
 4. In the R script, set the global variable "root" to the absolute path of the root folder (folder where the R script is located).
 5. Run the R script.

+NOTE: The R script should be rerun if the python script was again executed afterward.
+It should be done even if there were no changes to the python script or ttl files.